-So whether you’re craving Indian fine dining under a canopy of heaters or a quick curling match with your beer, this list has you covered.
-Read on for the best places to dine outdoors this winter in Chicago.
+Whether you’re craving Peruvian rooftop dining or a bocce match with your beer, this list has you covered.
+Read on for the best places to dine outdoors this summer in Chicago.

 For Greek classics: Athena